intel-lab-lkp/linux/Documentation/admin-guide/reporting-issues.rst

  * Check if the kernel developers still maintain the Linux kernel version line you care about.

- * Search the Linux stable mailing list for exiting reports.
+ * Search the Linux stable mailing list for existing reports.

  * Check with the latest release.